-Aircall analytics lets you measure various call performance indicator metrics such as call volume, wait time, hold time, and missed call rate from a single pane of glass.
+Aircall analytics lets you measure various call performance indicator metrics such as call volume, wait time, hold time, and missed-call rate from a single dashboard.
 The platform also gives you administrative control over call management through these features:

-Here is a list of frequently asked questions about VoIP phone systems and VoIP hosted service providers:
+Still have questions?
+Here’s a list of frequently asked questions about VoIP phone systems and VoIP-hosted service providers:

 Do I need a provider for VoIP?

 Yes.
 You need a VoIP SIP provider to make and receive external calls.
 Without a SIP VoIP service provider, you can only make and receive internal calls over IP-PBX within the organization’s network.
 Plus, you need a VoIP host to unlock advanced VoIP capabilities.

 VoIP requires a service provider to route incoming and outgoing calls outside the internal business phone network.
 Also, cloud VoIP providers offer unlimited access to advanced business communication features.

 What is a VoIP service provider?